h4cklife/threat_hunting/README.md

 ### New Method

-Note, the OLD method to publish ti PyPI is below this section but the main change here is that we are not running setup.py directly anymore and the .pypirc file is no longer required because twine will ask for your key.
+Note, the OLD method to publish to PyPI is below this section but the main change here is that we are not running setup.py directly anymore and the .pypirc file is no longer required because twine will ask for your key.

 ....at least, this is my understanding thus far.
 Don't hate me, if something about the new methods documented here